 3. Are you able to commit to fulfilling all AYD Program requirements?

-1. Fill in the application form available in the Application Form tab.
+To apply please fill in the application form available in the Application Form tab.

 Applications sent after the deadline will not be considered.
 Information about the results of the application will be announced by end of June 2018.

 Frequently Asked Questions

 What are we looking for in AYD participant and Casimir Pulaski Foundation scholarship recipient?

 Global openness: AYD students are aware of the common challenges facing the global community and meet these challenges with engagement.
 They are proactive in seeking opportunities to gain experience in an international environment (through internships, volunteering and student exchange).
 They do not discriminate against other human beings based on religion, ethnicity, race, sex or country of origin.

 Social involvement: AYD students dynamically contribute to their communities and their societies.
 They operate locally, regionally, nationally or globally to improve the well-being of people around them.
 Prospective candidates of the Academy of Young Diplomats are members of voluntary organizations, grass-root initiatives.